-Let’s move onto this sandwich.
-This is a great and simple weeknight or lunchtime sandwich to serve up alongside a bowl of soup or salad.
+Here’s a tasty and simple weeknight or lunchtime sandwich to serve up alongside a bowl of soup or salad.
 I alternate between serving these wraps and grilled cheese sandwiches on soup and sandwich nights.
 This is the perfect sandwich to make use of all that leftover turkey you have lying around.

 You might be thinking brie cheese is not going to work with your child, but give it a try, as it’s a fairly mild cheese.
-I was worried at first that my kids wouldn’t like this wrap due to the brie cheese, because whenever there is a tray of cheese, brie is not one they gravitate towards.
+I was worried at first that my kids wouldn’t like this wrap due to there being brie cheese in it, because whenever there is a tray of cheese, brie is not one they gravitate towards.
 So the first time I made these wraps, I served them up as an hors d’oeuvre, just to see how they would be received.
 My kids loved them, and loved the melted brie and apple combination.
 Let’s admit it, melted cheese tastes good on most anything.

 turkey wrap with apple and brie: